Changes to Medicaid

 Key changes include

-• Many adults will participate in "community engagement," such as working or job training.
-Some individuals may be excused (or “excluded”) due to age, health, or other statuses.
+- Many adults enrolled in Medicaid Expansion may need to meet the community engagement requirement through qualifying activities such as work, education, volunteer service, or job training.
+Some individuals may be excluded due to age, health, or other status.

 Keep Contact Information Current